 Describe the potential risks associated with potentially insufficient notice and what steps, if any, are currently being taken to mitigate those identified risks.
-(Work with your System ISSO to complete all Privacy Risk questions inside the document this section).
+(Work with your Privacy Officer (PO) to complete all Privacy Risk questions inside the document this section).

-Principle of Transparency: Has sufficient notice been provided to the individual?
+Principle of Transparency: This is referring to sufficient notice provided to the individual.

-Principle of Use Limitation: Is the information used only for the purpose for which notice was provided either directly to the individual or through a public notice?
-What procedures are in place to ensure that information is used only for the purpose articulated in the notice?
+Principle of Use Limitation: The information used only for the purpose for which notice was provided either directly to the individual or through a public notice.
+The procedures in place must ensure that information is used only for the purpose articulated in the notice.
 This question is related to privacy control TR-1, Privacy Notice, AR-2, Privacy Impact and Risk Assessment, and UL-1, Internal Use.
+Follow the format below:

-Version Date: October 1, 2022 Page 19 of 31 Privacy Risk: There is a risk that an individual may not receive notice that their information is being collected, maintained, processed, or disseminated by the Veterans' Health Administration prior to providing the information to the VHA.
+Privacy Risk: There is a risk that an individual may not receive notice that their information is being collected, maintained, processed, or disseminated by the VA prior to providing the information to the VA.

 Mitigation: This risk is mitigated by the common practice of providing the Notice of Privacy Practices (NOPP) to employees when they receive care and Veterans when they apply for benefits.
 The VA also mitigates this risk by providing the public with two forms of notice as discussed in detail in question 6.1, including the Privacy Impact Analysis and the System of Record Notice.
-Individuals seeking information regarding access to and contesting of VA medical records may write, call, or visit the last VA facility where medical care was provided
+Individuals seeking information regarding access to and contesting of VA records may write, call, or visit the last VA facility where services were provided.